 LV connections are taken from the low voltage network in the street.
-Connection to this network are generally via a service pit or pillar which contains a set of fuses installed by Vector to protect the service cable against electrical faults.
+Connections to this network are generally via a service pit or pillar which contains a set of fuses installed by Vector to protect the service cable against electrical faults.
 The customer is also required to install separate protection in their main switchboard to protect the downstream installation and not rely on Vector's protection.
-For new connections, the customer's Electrical Service Provider will install a service cable to the service pit or pillar, with the final connection into the pit or pillar to be completed by the authorised Electricity Retailer's warranted personnel.
-The Electricity Retailer will also arrange to install the revenue meter upon satisfactory inspection of the installation.
+For new connections, the customer's Electrical Service Provider will install a service cable to the service pit or pillar, with the final connection into the pit or pillar to be arranged by the Electricity Retailer and completed by Vector's approved livening inspector.
+The Electricity Retailer will also arrange to install the metering equipment upon satisfactory inspection of the installation.
 For safety reasons, access to the service pit or pillar by the customer or their Electrical Service Provider is not permitted.